Warnock will win Georgia Senate runoff, CNN projects, in final midterm rebuke of Trump's influence

-Democratic Sen. Raphael Warnock will win Georgia's Senate runoff, CNN projects, handing Democrats a key win that will give them greater leverage in the Senate next year.
+Democratic Sen. Raphael Warnock will win Georgia's Senate runoff, CNN projects, giving Democrats greater leverage in the Senate next year and delivering a critical blow to former President Donald Trump after a defeat of yet another one of his hand-picked candidates.

-With his defeat of Republican challenger Herschel Walker, Democrats will control 51 seats to the GOP's 49.
+With Warnock's defeat of Republican challenger Herschel Walker, Democrats will control 51 seats to the GOP's 49.

-The race closes out a difficult midterm cycle for Republicans -- who won the House majority but saw their hopes for Capitol Hill dominance dashed by the troubled candidacies of some Donald Trump-backed Senate nominees, including Walker.
+The race closes out a difficult midterm cycle for Republicans -- who won the House majority but saw their hopes for Capitol Hill dominance dashed by the troubled candidacies of some Trump-backed Senate nominees.

+"There are no excuses in life and I'm not going to make any excuses now because we put up one heck of a fight," Walker told supporters after calling Warnock.

 The runoff was a final midterm test of the former president's influence as he embarks on a third White House bid.
 It was also a sign that -- in the wake of President Joe Biden narrowly carrying the state in 2020, combined with two Senate runoff wins that handed him a Democratic Senate in 2021 -- Georgia is now definitively a purple state.